mrVectorz/snips/container_workshop.md

 #### Making a manual container
 This example is just to show a simple breakdown of how namespaces with cgroups can achieve a container-ish.
+To be used as a guide only, do not attempt in any sorts of prod-like environment.

+##### Setup
 We first setup the btrfs volume where we will work from:
 ~~~
 # mkfs.btrfs /dev/sdb